-The TTP Graduate Group at UC Davis offers two areas of specialization: transportation technology, and transportation planning and policy.
-The technology track is for students who are trained in engineering and the physical sciences and are interested in systems-level planning, analysis, management, and design of advanced transportation energy and environmental technologies.
-The planning and policy track is aimed at students who come from a wider range of disciplines and are interested in the broader public policy issues concerning sustainable transportation systems.
+Students in the TTP Graduate Group complete three core courses in technology, policy, and data science, and choose one of three tracks: vehicles and fuels, demand and behavior, or infrastructure and operations.
+Students who focus on transportation technology are usually trained in engineering and the physical sciences and are interested in systems-level planning, analysis, management, and design of advanced transportation energy and environmental technologies.
+Student with a transportation planning and policy aim come from a wider range of disciplines and are interested in the broader public policy issues concerning sustainable transportation systems.

 In addition to coursework and research, students interact with researchers and leaders from industry, government, public interest groups, and academia through seminars, internships, and visiting lectures.